ceselder/AIRS-2025/readme.md

-## AI Research Seminar Explainability project
+## AI Research Seminar - Explainability and bias steering using steering vectors and sparse autoencoders.

 **Below is quick explanation of our code and what we did during the project**